 At ~$300 retail (with a $400 MSRP!) the 0850 is pretty spendy in terms of a ZT, a good $100 above most other ZT’s.
 But man oh man, is it worth it.
 The 0850 is a collaboration between two of the biggest names in modern knife design, Dmitry Sinkevich and Todd Rexford.
 The 0850 is actually a production interpretation of a pair of customs they made at Rexford’s shop in Colorado in 2016.
 Obviously not every can get their hands on (or even hope to afford!) such a contraption, so ZT stepped in.
 The 0850 is still an absolute stunner in terms of materials even if it doesn’t have the panache of the hand-made custom.
 The show side scale is carbon fiber composite with a tinge of blue to give it some visual interest.
 An intricately machined decorative pivot has a series of 6 divots machined into it, a theme that’s echoed on the custom thumb stud that stands slightly proud of the spine of the blade.
 The backspacer is also 3D-machined to give it some depth.

 The 0850 is unusual in terms of ZT’s in that it doesn’t have a flipper tab, the first folding ZT to utilize a thumb stud since the departed 0550 a few years ago.
-Despite this, it still rolls out on caged ball bearings for an ultra-smooth deployment.
+Still, it deploys ultra smooth, almost as though it was on caged ball bearings despite it actually being on phosphor bronze washers.
 The 0850 uses Kershaw’s patented Sub-Frame Lock, which is a hybrid between a liner lock and a true frame lock, with part of the handle obscuring the lock arm.
 Of course, a stainless lockbar insert eliminates wear and resulting lock-stick.
 Even the lockbar cutout is intricate on the 0850 – with no fewer than seven angle changes before the terminus.
 The blade shape is also pretty wild: ostensibly a sheepsfoot blade, the spine features a concave portion forward of the thumb stud for pressing down on with your thumb, and a dramatic swedge.
 It’s made from high-end CPM-20CV steel and features stonewashed flats and satin-finished grinds.
 A sculpted titanium pocket clip is the only downside: long on looks, short on function – a shame considering the stout build, polished fit and finish, and rather light 4.3 ounce weight with the relatively long blade.
 The 0850 may be the coolest thing ZT has cranked out in a while – hopefully it sticks around!

 Poor Les George.
 He’s done so much for ZT and what do they do?
 They cancel the exceptional 0900 and the ultra-beefy 0909.
 That’s OK though, we still have the 0920: a masterfully designed big folding knife.
 The 0920 is based on Les’ “Harpy” custom pattern, but made with more reasonable materials and an attainable price point in mind.
 Not to say that ZT cheaped out: the 0920 has all the hallmarks of a modern high-end flipper.
 Supersteel?
 CPM-20CV from Crucible, check.
 Flipper?
 Of course.
 Bearing pivot?
 Absolutely!
 Lockbar insert?
 But of course!